dev-bittu/lotus-grammar/grammar/basic_syntax/type_casting.md

-### Specifying a Variable Type in *b2*
+### Specifying a Variable Type in *lotus*

-In *b2*, you can specify the type of a variable through **casting**.
-This allows you to convert values from one type to another. *b2* uses constructor functions for casting, which work by converting one data type into another.
+In *lotus*, you can specify the type of a variable through **casting**.
+This allows you to convert values from one type to another. *lotus* uses constructor functions for casting, which work by converting one data type into another.
 This is especially useful when you want to ensure a variable has a specific type.

 ### Casting Constructor Functions